hiwina/Leaderboard/README.md

 # 📖  Leaderboard list structure  <a name="about-project"></a>

 >This project is about building a Leaderboard list application in JavaScript.
 Webpack and ES6 features are used.
-For this version of the project, only the functionality of the app by following a wireframe is followed.
+For this version of the project, only the functionality of the app by following a wireframe is followed.Final touch on the style of the app is performed in this activity.

 ## 🛠 Built With <a name="built-with"></a>
 > HTML